This is my first entry in over a year, so some of you were probably wondering if I’d ever update my website again –

 Mariners, things are going well and it’s good to be back at work.

-Above left: Each morning I hop on bus 545 and head into downtown Seattle.
-Got coffee?
+Left: Each morning I hop on bus 545 and head into downtown Seattle.

-Above center: Approaching Seattle on the bus.
+Above left: Approaching Seattle on the bus.
 By this time I'm

 listening to my MP3 player and reading the Seattle Times comics (the most important part of any newspaper).